skienzmatishun/rippreport/content/p/elephant-in-a-volkswagen/index.md

   recency_score: 19.91496692554393
   category_score: 0
   rank: 10
+summary: Council President Jack Burrell manipulated public meeting schedules to hide major procedural conflicts from taxpayers.
+Whistleblower evidence exposes how officials crammed shady land transfers into rushed special sessions.
+The Ripp Report squeezes the truth out of their bloated excuses.
 ---
 Some people will believe anything they are told without question.
 The last Fairhope City Council meeting is a perfect example, items 5 and 13, smell like a pig pen.
 It was all smoke and mirrors orchestrated to smell like roses.
 You can go on the city site, the council agenda, and get details.